 Breast cancer screening

-Women of 50-69 years of age are invited by personal letter take part in breast cancer screening, or mammography, every two years.
+Women of 50-69 years of age are invited by personal letter to take part in breast cancer screening, or mammography, every two years.

-DOWNSIDES OF SCREENING
+HARMS OF SCREENING

 Sarkeala T, Luostarinen T, Dyba T, Anttila A. Breast carcinoma detection modes and death in a female population in relation to population-based mammography screening.
 SpringerPlus 2014; 3: 348.